by Calculated Risk on 6/14/2019 09:29:00 AM

 From the Fed: Industrial Production and Capacity Utilization

-Industrial production rose 0.4 percent in August for its third consecutive monthly increase.
-Manufacturing output moved up 0.2 percent on the strength of a 4.0 percent rise for motor vehicles and parts; motor vehicle assemblies jumped to an annual rate of 11.5 million units, the strongest reading since April.
-Excluding the gain in motor vehicles and parts, factory output was unchanged.
-The output of utilities advanced 1.2 percent, and mining production increased 0.7 percent; the index for mining last decreased in January.
-At 108.2 percent of its 2012 average, total industrial production was 4.9 percent higher in August than it was a year earlier.
-Capacity utilization for the industrial sector moved up in August to 78.1 percent, a rate that is 1.7 percentage points below its long-run (1972–2017) average.Click on graph for larger image.
+Industrial production rose 0.4 percent in May after falling 0.4 percent in April.
+The indexes for manufacturing and mining gained 0.2 percent and 0.1 percent, respectively, in May; the index for utilities climbed 2.1 percent.
+At 109.6 percent of its 2012 average, total industrial production was 2.0 percent higher in May than it was a year earlier.
+Capacity utilization for the industrial sector moved up 0.2 percentage point in May to 78.1 percent, a rate that is 1.7 percentage points below its long-run (1972–2018) average.Click on graph for larger image.

 This graph shows Capacity Utilization.
 This series is up 11.4 percentage points from the record low set in June 2009 (the series starts in 1967).